 Phone camera, crop sensor, full-frame, or large-format?
 Doesn’t matter.

-When photographers talk about “control,” they usually mean the camera dials: aperture, shutter speed, ISO, white balance, and so on.
-Those do matter, of course; they shape how a photograph is rendered—how sharp it is, how noisy, how motion looks, how deep the blur is, how bright or dark the tones fall.
+When photographers talk about “control,” they usually mean camera settings: aperture, shutter speed, ISO, white balance, and so on.
+Those matter: they shape how a photograph is rendered — sharpness, motion, noise, depth of field and tonal placement.

-But most of those controls affect only how the scene is recorded.
+But those controls affect only how the scene is recorded.

-Hurn’s “two controls” point to something more fundamental: the decisions that shape what the photograph is—the meaning, the relationships, the structure of the image, the moment the picture implies.
+Hurn’s two controls point to something more fundamental: the decisions that shape what the photograph is — its structure, its relationships, its meaning, and the moment it implies..

-You can rescue a lot with good technique.
-But technique can’t rescue a weak viewpoint or a missed moment.
-On the other hand, a strong position and a strong moment can survive all kinds of technical imperfections.
+Good technique can rescue a lot.
+But it can’t rescue a weak viewpoint or a missed moment.
+On the other hand, a strong position and a well-chosen moment can survive all kinds of technical imperfection.

-So let’s talk about those two controls the way photographers actually use them in real life.
+So let’s talk about those two controls the way photographers actually use them in the field.

 Position controls perspective and relationships.